-Recognizing that your baby has an irregular head shape can be alarming.
-The thought of treating him or her with a cranial remolding orthosis (CRO), also known as a cranial band or helmet, can feel even more overwhelming.
-We are here to help put your mind at ease by providing you with the expertise, education, and support you need to feel comfortable and confident in your decision to move forward with a cranial helmet for your little one.
+Recognizing that your baby has an irregular head shape can be alarming, and the thought of treating him or her with a cranial helmet can feel even more overwhelming.
+We are here to help put your mind at ease by providing you with the expertise, education, and support you need to feel comfortable and confident about the journey ahead.

 Request a Free Evaluation

 No matter the presentation, question, or challenge, the answer often lies within the CARE Network.
 Schedule a free evaluation with a specialist near you.

 Plagiocephaly, also known as “flat head syndrome,” is the most common form of cranial asymmetry and is usually identified by a flattening on one side of the back of the head.

 Craniosynostosis is the premature fusion of one or more sutures that prevents the normal perpendicular bone growth of your baby’s skull.

 Whether your baby needs some extra tummy time, repositioning, or helmet therapy, there is a lot that can be done to correct the asymmetry.

 For more posts like this, follow us.